SEO plan for 30 minutes a day, or how you’ll plan successful SEO for your site

 5. Check if your site is mobile-friendly

-I'm sure that once in a while you go through some medical checks just to be on the safe side, so why not give your site a big old check to make sure it's as sound as a bell.
-By saying that, I mean carrying out a proper website's audit, of course.
-Please, don't be scared with the phrase "big old check", because, luckily, we are blessed with WebSite Auditor, which will help us fit all our activities in the 30-minute limit.
+I'm sure that once in a while you go through some medical checks just to be on the safe side, so why not give your site a big old check to make sure it's as sound as a whistle.
+By saying that, I mean carrying out a proper website audit, of course.
+Please, don't be scared with the phrase "big check", because, luckily, we’ve been blessed with WebSite Auditor, which will make daily SEO as fun as daily tooth-brushing.
 Ok, let's do it.

 - Open your project in WebSite Auditor, go to the Pages submodule, and hit Update Pages.